zatikon/zatikon/PLANS.md

 - review the patterns used by the code in order to plan further refactors
 - port to more platforms, in particular web
 - update buttons in the main UI (refer friend, etc.)
+- spectator mode
+- unit tiers to reduce complexity
+- AI limitations, especially on lower levels; exhaustion of points, command limits, slowly replace with better logic
+- undo for moves
+- tool for managing the users
+- localization support
+- accessibility features
+  - no reliance on colors (add symbols?)